History of Austria: Neolithic

 During the Neolithic era, most of those areas of Austria that were amenable to agriculture and were sources of raw materials were settled.
 Remains include those of the Linear pottery culture, one of the first agrarian cultures in Europe.
 The first recorded rural settlement from this time was at Brunn am Gebirge in Mödling.
 Austria's first industrial monument, the chert mine at Mauer-Antonshöhe in the Mauer neighborhood of the southern Vienna district of Liesing dates from this period.
 In the Lengyel culture, which followed Linear Pottery in Lower Austria, circular ditches were constructed.

 Copper Age

-Traces of the Copper Age (Chalcolithic era) in Austria were identified in the Carpathian Basin hoard at Stollhof, Hohe Wand, Lower Austria.
+Traces of the Copper Age in Austria were identified in the Carpathian Basin hoard at Stollhof, Hohe Wand, Lower Austria.
 Hilltop settlements from this era are common in eastern Austria.
 During this time the inhabitants sought out and developed raw materials in the central Alpine areas.
-The most important find is considered to be the Iceman Ötzi a well-preserved mummy of a man frozen in the Alps dating from approximately 3,300 BC, although these finds are now in Italy on the Austrian border.
+The most important find is considered to be the Iceman Ötzi, a well-preserved mummy of a man frozen in the Alps dating from approximately 3,300 BC, although these finds are now in Italy on the Austrian border.
 Another culture is the Mondsee group, represented by stilt houses in the Alpine lakes.